Can Smoking Marijuana Cause Schizophrenia?

 There is also proof from research that in someone who is predisposed to develop schizophrenia, such as through family history, use of marijuana can increase the risk.
 Being predisposed to a mental illness does not mean that an individual will be diagnosed with it, but in this particular case cannabis use makes it more likely.
 This is especially true when the drug use occurs in adolescence, probably because this is when the mental illness begins to develop.

-The risk of developing schizophrenia because of using marijuana is extremely low, as is the risk of having cannabis-induced psychosis.
-However, there is a connection, and it is important for anyone who may be predisposed to develop schizophrenia to be aware that early use of the drug can increase the risk.
+The risk of developing schizophrenia because of using marijuana remains low, as is the risk of developing cannabis-induced psychosis.
+However, there is a connection, and it is important for anyone who may be predisposed to develop schizophrenia to be particularly aware that early use of the drug can increase the risk.
+Fortunately, for those experiencing psychosis as a result of cannabis use, you can get quality cannabis-induced psychosis treatment.